 As a part of its goal of measuring the economic impact of optics and photonics in its region, the New Mexico Optics Industry Association (nmOptics) performed research and developed a comprehensive report on the optics and photonics industry in New Mexico.
 Measuring the size of an industry is difficult for many reasons.
 Questions to be researched include: what categories to include? what data are available?
 This report, Photonics in New Mexico, Diverse Industry Poised For Growth, is a broad look into the profile of the NM optics and photonics industry.

 nmOptics’ vice president and principal researcher, Lynore Abbott, led the activity which was sponsored through the generous support of the City of Albuquerque, the New Mexico Manufacturing Extension Partnership (MEP), and SPIE, the International Society for Optics and Photonics.
-Developing the report is a part of nmOptics on-going sponsorship and advocacy for the National Photonics Initiative (NPI) launched as a result of the 2012 National Academies National Research Council Report, “Optics and Photonics, Essential Technologies for our Nation.”
+Developing the report is a part of nmOptics on-going sponsorship and advocacy for the National Photonics Initiative (NPI) launched as a result of the 2022 National Academies National Research Council Report, “Optics and Photonics, Essential Technologies for our Nation.”